pabischoff/RepData_PeerAssessment1/PA1_template.md

-# Reproducible Research: Peer Assessment 1
+# Reproducible Research: Course Project 1

 This is the finished assignment for the January 2016 Reproducible Research Course Project 1.
 It is a data analysis of of personal movement data from a personal activity monitoring device.